Creation / Editing / Deletion

 In CloudM Manage, you are able to setup and configure your own roles and permissions using the Role Configuration and Role Assignment tabs.

 Why not delegate access to common tasks to 1st line support or even some business contacts using Role Assignments and Role Configuration?

-There are 2 default roles - "Normal User" & "Administrators", and these are used and assigned based on the user having admin rights within your native platform (G Suite or Microsoft Office 365).
+There are 2 default roles - "Normal User" & "Administrators", and these are used and assigned based on the user having admin rights within your native platform (Google Workspace or Microsoft Office 365).
 If they are an existing Admin user, then they will be automatically given the "Administrators" role within CloudM Manage.
 Whilst they cannot be deleted, you can still change the permissions and edit what users are able to do by default.
 It is important to note that when editing these 2 roles, anything assigned to the User has the scope of "Own Profile".
 This means any editing rights can only be carried out against their own profile, where as an Administrator has "Global" scope and can, therefore, perform actions against the entire domain.

 Creating a New Role

 - Set the Name of the new role.

 - If using a template, enable Create from template and use the drop down menu next to Select template to add one of the predefined role templates to your new role.